Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 Height

-With increasing altitude, the decreasing layer of the atmosphere absorbs ultraviolet radiation to a lesser extent.
+As altitude increases, the decreasing layer of the atmosphere absorbs ultraviolet radiation to a lesser extent.
 With an increase in altitude for every 1000 m, the level of ultraviolet radiation increases by 10% - 12%.

 Ozone

-Reflection from the surface of the earth
+Reflection from the Earth's surface

-3. UV radiation is increased by 4% for every 300 m ascent.
+3. UV radiation increases by 4% for every 300 m rise.

-4. People who work indoors are exposed to UV radiation 5-10 times less per year than people who work outdoors.
+4. People who work indoors are exposed to 5-10 times less UV radiation per year than people who work outdoors.

 5. In water at a depth of 0.5 m, the level of UV radiation is 40% of the level of UV radiation at the surface.

-6. We receive 60% of the total amount of UV radiation in the time interval from 10-00 to 14-00 h.
+6. We receive 60% of the total amount of UV radiation in the time period from 10-00 to 14-00 hours.

 8. White sand reflects up to 15% of UV radiation.

-Health effects of ultraviolet radiation
+Effects of ultraviolet radiation on health

 Chronic lesions include skin cancer and cataracts.